From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

 In either case, standard errors for $\hat \kappa_{bc}$ are $\sqrt{\hat V_{bc}/T}$.
 Again, these are closed-form expressions involving quantities that are easy to compute given $\hat \theta$. \end{remark}

-\begin{remark}[Efficiency] \normalfont The weights $\hat c$ and $\hat d_1,\ldots,\hat d_\tau$ are chosen so that the asymptotic variance of $\hat \kappa_{bc}$ (and thus standard errors) are as small as possible: see Proposition~\ref{prop:efficiency} in Section~\ref{sec:theory blp} for a formal statement.
-Importantly, $\hat \kappa_{bc}$ remains efficient even if $\hat \theta$ is inefficient.
-Thus, there is no need to estimate $\theta$ using an optimal weighting and/or optimal instruments. \end{remark}
+\begin{remark}[Efficiency] While there are many different choices of weights $\hat c$ and $\hat d_1,\ldots,\hat d_\tau$ that correct bias, the weights given above are chosen so that the asymptotic variance of $\hat \kappa_{bc}$ is as small as possible given the instruments.
+See Proposition~\ref{prop:efficiency} for a formal statement.
+Importantly, $\hat \kappa_{bc}$ remains efficient even if $\hat \theta$ is inefficient. \end{remark}

-\begin{remark}[Fine Tuning] \normalfont The bias correction in \eqref{eq: kappa_bc blp linear} and standard error formulas in Remark~\ref{rmk:std errors} allow the proxies $\tilde e$ to be sample-dependent.
-In the context of embeddings, this accommodates scenarios where an off-the-shelf algorithm has been fine tuned on the choice data to provide a better fit.
-Because $\hat \kappa_{bc}$ doesn't depend on $\tilde e$ to first order, there is no need to correct the standard errors for fine tuning. \end{remark}
+\begin{remark}[Fine-Tuning] The bias correction and standard error formulas allow the proxies $\tilde e$ to be sample-dependent.
+This accommodates scenarios where an off-the-shelf algorithm has been fine-tuned to obtain embeddings that better fit the choice data.
+Thus, there is no need to correct the standard errors for fine-tuning. \end{remark}

+\begin{remark}[Optimal Instruments] We recommend transforming the instruments $z_t$ in~(\ref{eq:instrument}) into ``optimal instruments'' for $\gamma$.
+An advantage of this approach is that the dimension of $Z_t$ is always compatible with that of $\gamma$.
+That is, no additional instruments are needed to implement the bias correction: one just takes different transformations of the original instruments $z_t$ in~(\ref{eq:instrument}).